straz/artificialtrust/_articles/assholes.md

 at dealing with.

 Our immune system works by identifying pathogens as *outsiders*.
-But cancer cells are not outsiders.
-Cancer cells thrive by seeming trustworthy.
-They display all the right proteins to avoid being recognized as enemies by our immune system.
+But cancer cells are not foreign invaders, they're cells from our own body.
+They all grow from other trusted cells in our bodies.

 Similarly, autoimmune diseases are not outsider attacks.
 The attackers are trusted members of our own immune system, mistakenly attacking